EEN421/EEN421.github.io/_posts/From-RSS-Noise-to-CISO-Signal:-Automating-Cyber-Threat-Intelligence-That-Actually-Matters.md

 ![Title Image(.png)](/assets/img/SecurityNews/intro.png)

+It’s been a while since my last post, not because there wasn’t anything worth writing about—but because life happened.
+In the span of a month, I started a new role and welcomed a new baby into the world.
+Both incredible.
+Both demanding.
+Both very effective at exposing how little “free time” actually exists to study up and keep in the know.
+They say "necessity is the mother of all invention" and that couldn't be farther from the truth here; this automation saves me time every day ⏱️

-What does your daily “stay current” routine actually look like?
+So what does your daily “stay current” routine actually look like?
 If you’re honest, it’s probably a blur—tabs open, feeds scrolling, headlines competing for attention.
 Cybersecurity moves fast enough that even well-run teams struggle to keep pace.
-So here’s a better question: what if the signal came to you, already filtered, already prioritized, already useful?
+So here’s a better question: *what if the signal came to you, already **filtered**, already **prioritized**, already **useful?***

 Every morning, security leaders face the same flood: